teman67/Plant-Disease-Classification-Project/README.md

 ## User Stories

-- As a client I want an easy to use dashboard, so that I can view and understand the date, model and outcomes.
+- As a client I require an intuitive dashboard for easy navigation, allowing me to effortlessly access and comprehend data, models, and outcomes.
-- As a client I want to view the average and variability images of healthy cherry leaves and cherry leaves infected with powdery mildew, so that I can visually differentiate between the two classifications.
+- As a client I need the capability to observe average and variable images of both healthy apple leaves and those infected with powdery mildew and rust.
+This feature will enable me to visually distinguish between the three categories.
-- As a client I want to view the difference between an average healthy cherry leaf and an average cherry leaf infected with powdery mildew, so that I can visually differentiate between the two classifications.
+- As a client I seek the ability to view a visual montage comprising images of healthy apple leaves and those infected with powdery mildew or rust.
+This feature will facilitate a clearer differentiation between the three classifications.
-- As a client I want to view an image montage for both healthy cherry leaves and cherry leaves infected with powdery mildew, so that I can visually differentiate between the two classifications.
+- As a client I desire the functionality to upload images of apple leaves and receive classification predictions with an accuracy exceeding 95%.
+This will allow for swift assessment of apple tree health based on the provided predictions.
-- As a client I want to upload images of cherry leaves and be given a prediction of the classification with above 97% accuracy, so that I can quickly determine the health of a given cherry tree.
+- As a client I require treatment suggestions based on identified plant diseases to effectively address any issues affecting my plants' health.
-- As a client I want a downloadable report of the predictions given, so that I can retain a copy of the predictions.
+- As a client I require the facility to download a report containing the provided predictions, ensuring that I have a record of the outcomes for future reference.

 [Table Of Contents](#table-of-contents)